fanzouguo/tMind-UI/README.md

 yarn build
 ```

+### how to debug
-### if you want to preview the effect when debug, your should clone the whole repo from github first cause of the npm package is just a pared-down forlder. then you can like this:
+if you want to preview the effect when debug, your should clone the whole repo from github first cause of the npm package is just a pared-down forlder. then you can like this:
 ```
 yarn dev      // will run the example into localhost:8080 yarn debug    // will rebuild the lib forlder without neither git commit nor yarn publish.
 At the same